JamesonCodes/ai-share-button-generator/README.md

 ## Deployment

-Deploy to Vercel:
+Deploy on Vercel (recommended):

-1. Push to GitHub
+1. Push the repo to GitHub.
-2. Import project in Vercel
+2. Import it in Vercel and set `NEXT_PUBLIC_SITE_URL`.
-3. Deploy

-The embed script will be available at `https://your-domain.com/share.js` with CORS headers configured for cross-domain embedding.
+3. Deploy; Vercel serves both the Next.js app and `share.js` with permissive CORS headers.

 ## Browser Support

-Chrome, Firefox, Safari, Edge (latest versions)
+Modern Chromium, Firefox, and Safari.
+The embed is plain ES2015 and runs without frameworks.

-## License
+## License & Contributions

-MIT

-## Contributing

-Contributions welcome!
-Please submit a Pull Request.
+Released under the MIT License.
+Issues and pull requests are welcome.